Healthcare - Establish AIMS Connectivity for Testing

 - Trusted certificates with a chain for mutual authentication.

-How to establish connection with Direct SMTP
+How to establish a connection with Direct SMTP

 Follow the below steps to establish a Direct SMTP connection for eCR:

-Once all electronic health records (EHR) setup and configuration tasks are complete, including the ability to trigger a test eICR, you can now test your connectivity with the AIMS eCR Platform.
+Once all electronic health record (EHR) setup and configuration tasks are complete, including the ability to trigger a test eICR, you can now test your connectivity with the AIMS eCR Platform.
 During this process you may need to work with your Health Information Service Provider (HISP).